aryakaul/simdigree/labnotebook.md

 Commit #1 ---> changed name of saved files to be better, also changed print statements around.

 I created the pedigree files from clinical data (not on github cause of obvious hippa violations) and am in the process of running simdigree on them.
 One thing I noticed flawed with my `pedigree` approach is that I do not allow pedigrees with 'multiple' founders.
 I'll start working on a fix for that next.

+#### 2018-07-12
+Added output functionality where I also output the genotype matrix and the snp effects column vector.
+Also patched some bugs with `pedigree` function and dealing with denovo mutations.

+NOW next on list is the multipple founders stuff